 In 1936 and 1937, the U.S. Post Office issued a series of ten commemorative postage stamps honoring military heroes.
 The one-cent Army stamp honors Revolutionary War Generals George Washington and Nathanael Greene, and it also includes a vignette of Mount Vernon.

 Sam Patch, a mill worker from Pawtucket, Rhode Island, captivated the American public in the 1820s with his spectacular, death-defying leaps off waterfalls and other high, dangerous places.
 Patch became known as the "Jersey Jumper" and the "Yankee Leaper," as he conquered the Great Falls in...

 The Great Falls of the Passaic River in northern New Jersey, with the surrounding historic mill area in the City of Paterson, has been designated as America’s 45th National Historical Park, the 397th unit of the National Park System.
 A spectacular natural wonder, the Great Falls also played a key...

 The modern era of Major League Baseball began with 8 teams in the National League in 1900 and 8 in the American League in 1901.
 This article will cover the history of expansions and franchise moves in MLB.

 In 1962, their first season, the New York Mets managed to lose more baseball games than any other team in the 20th century.
-But fans flocked to the "amazin'" team, even though nobody could play the game.
+But fans flocked to the "amazin'" team, even though it often seemed that nobody on the team could play the game.

 Only 12 pitchers have won the AL pitching Triple Crown, leading the league in wins, ERA, and strikeouts.
 Among the winners are some of the greatest pitchers in MLB history, including eight Hall of Famers.